Covid-19 vaccines arrive at hubs but ‘majority will not get jab until 2021’ | ITV News

 Professor Stephen Powis, NHS national medical director, said the distribution of the vaccine would be a "marathon not a sprint", while Chris Hopson, chief executive of NHS Providers, said people need to "hang fire" and be assured they have not been forgotten if they have not received a letter or a phone call about the jab.

-Mr Hopson told the PA news agency: “I don’t think people should expect anything over the next few days because the reality is, as I said, that for the vast, vast, vast majority of people this will be done in January, February, March.
+Mr Hopson said: "I don't think people should expect anything over the next few days because the reality is, as I said, that for the vast, vast, vast majority of people this will be done in January, February, March.

 "And the one thing that we don't want people to get anxious about or concerned about is 'Where's my letter?' in December."